 3. Parameters (a, b, ωx, ωy, Φx and Φy) are only allowed to change at times of zero-crossing vertical velocity: is there any reason for this dissymmetry between x and y axes ?

 The main computational drawback of the Hollerbach model is the way we can get the parameters from the trace: it is a non linear curve fitting problem.
-Usual optimizations methods are costly, we will present an algorithm that is more efficient.
-This efficient is possible because of our choice (that will be presented later) of where parameters change.
+Usual optimizations methods are costly; we will present an algorithm that is much more efficient.
+This efficiency is possible because of our choice (that will be presented later) of the moments when parameters are allowed to change.
 For a comparison between our method and usual optimization methods, see [André,submitted].

 The c parameter is of course representing the constant drift of the hand from left to right when writing, but it seems a rather ad-hoc way for taking it into account.
 Moreover, it imposes the X axis to be exactly aligned with the trace direction, and it introduces a dissymmetry between X and Y. We will show that it can be simply omitted, and that the drift can be accounted for by cumulating phase values between cycles.

-About the dissymmetry between X and Y, it is true that most shape changes occur at Y velocity zero-values, but an allograph such as “3” (similar to a rotated “m”) has clearly a parameter change on the X velocity zero crossing in the middle, which Hollerbach’s model cannot handle properly.
+About the dissymmetry between X and Y, it is true that the majority of shape changes occur at Y velocity zero-values, which is visible in the fact that most loops and peaks are directed upwards or downwards.
+However, an allograph such as “k” has clearly a parameter change on the X velocity zero crossing near point a, which Hollerbach’s model cannot handle properly.

 2.3 The Improved Hollerbach Model

 Our improved version of Hollerbach’s model is both simpler, symmetric and allows for a fast parameters extraction algorithm.
+It is composed of a set of modelling equations, a model of temporal changes and an algorithm of parameter extraction

+Modelling equations.
 Oscillators time evolution is defined as:

-dxdt=asin(ωxt+ϕx) (3)
+dxdt=axsin(ωxt+ϕx) (3)

-dydt=bsin(ωyt+ϕy) (4)
+dydt=aysin(ωyt+ϕy) (4)

-Parameters are constant by parts; they are allowed to change on X and Y separately; X (resp.
+Model of Parameters are constant by parts; they are allowed to change on X and Y separately; X (resp.
 Y) changes only when X (resp.
 Y) velocity is null.

 A trace is represented by :